Skip to main content

 @app.route('/api/users', methods=['GET', 'POST'])

-Specify the HTTP methods supported by the route via the methods parameter.
+The HTTP methods supported by the route are specified via the methods parameter.

 4. Error Handling